Gender Task Team

 - Bridging the Gap: Strengthening the Evidence Base for Gender-Responsive Education in Emergencies: This advocacy brief highlights key gaps in the evidence base on gender and EiE, provides strategic guidance and thematic content for new research initiatives, and promotes collaborative action to strengthen the evidence base on gender-responsive EiE.

 - Gender Training Manual: This training manual orients education practitioners to the INEE Guidance Note on Gender.
 It outlines 4-8 hours of facilitated training activities and materials on key gender concepts and strategies for gender-responsive education in emergencies.

 - INEE Guidance Note on Gender: In 2018-2019, the Gender Task Team led the revision process revision process for the 2010 INEE Pocket Guide to Gender.
 The updated INEE Guidance Note on Gender captures the latest advances in the field, including updated resources and emerging promising practice, and is aligned with new tools and processes.

 - E-learning course: Introduction to the Guidance Note on Gender: This self-guided online course helps introduce education practitioners to the INEE Guidance Note on Gender.
 This course is intended for contexts where an in-person or remote orientation is not feasible; or where an individual has an interest in familiarizing with the INEE Guidance Note on Gender in an interactive way, and can be used as an introductory, pre-orientation activity for a more in-depth training.

-- EiE-GenKit: The GTT developed the EiE-GenKit - a core resource package for gender in education in emergencies - in collaboration with ECW and UNGEI.
+- EiE-GenKit: The Gender Task Team developed the EiE-GenKit - a core resource package for gender in education in emergencies - in collaboration with ECW and UNGEI.
 The EiE-GenKit is the first resource of its kind, providing education practitioners with practical tools to promote gender-responsive programming from crisis to peace and sustainable development.